In the previous post, we defined two invisible hands.

 The man of system is apt to be very wise in his own conceit.
 He is often so enamoured with.. his own ideal plan of government..
 He establishes it completely without any regard to the great interests or strong prejudices which may oppose it.
 He imagines that he can arrange the members of a great society with as much ease as the hand arranges the different pieces on a chess-board.
 He does not consider that the pieces on the chess-board have no other principle of motion besides that which the hand impresses upon them.

 But that, in the great chess-board of human society, every single piece has a principle of motion of its own, altogether different from that which the legislature might choose to impress on it.
-If those two principles coincide and act in the same direction, the game of human society will go on easily and harmoniously, and is very likely to be happy and successful.
+If those two principles coincide and act in the same direction, the game of human society will go on easily and harmoniously..
 If they are opposite or different, the game will go on miserably, and the society must be at all times in the highest degree of disorder.
+(Theory of Moral Sentiments)

-A person who is interested at programming will be a better programmer than a person who is not.
-He will not know that he is actually helping society by making good software programs.
-If his ‘sovereign’ parents pushed him to be a singer instead, he and society would still be better off with him as a programmer:
+A boy who is interested at programming will be a better programmer than a person who is not.
+He will not know that he is actually helping society by making good software programs (his domestic industry).
+He just knows that he is doing what he loves to do.
+If his ‘sovereign’ parents pushed him to be a singer instead (an industry foreign to him), he and society would not benefit as much:

 As every individual, therefore, endeavours as much as he can both to employ his capital in the support of domestic industry, and so to direct that industry that its produce may be of the greatest value, every individual necessarily labours to render the annual revenue of the society as great as he can.
 He generally neither intends to promote the public interest, nor knows how much he is promoting it.
 By preferring the support of domestic to that of foreign industry, he intends only his own security; and by directing that industry in such a manner as its produce may be of the greatest value, he intends only his own gain, and he is in this, as in many other cases, led by an invisible hand to promote an end which was no part of his intention.
-Nor is it always the worse for the society that it was not part of it.
-By pursuing his own interest he frequently promotes that of the society more effectually than when he really intends to promote it.
-I have never known much good done by those who affected to trade for the public good.
-It is an affectation, indeed, not very common among merchants, and very few words need be employed in dissuading them from it.
+(Wealth of Nations)

 Proof of the Difference of the Physical and Human Invisible Hands